Applying Elo rating to football

 A simple internet search will lead you to , where national teams are ranked based on their Elo points.

-This post, however, is a step-by-step explanation of how that works, and my attempt at applying the system to real-world data.
+This article, however, is a step-by-step explanation of how that works, and my attempt at applying the system to real-world data.

 But what is Elo?